paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2008-12-29-washington_dc.md

   image_preset: 'supporting'
 %}

-I was surprised to find the [US Marine Corps War Memorial][3] (better known as the Iwo Jima Memorial) situated outside of DC, in Arlington, Virginia.
+I was surprised to find the [US Marine Corps War Memorial][3] (better known as the Iwo Jima Memorial) situated outside of D.C., in Arlington, Virginia.
 Far larger than I was expecting too, this iconic sculpture by [Felix W. de Weldon][4] depicts the scene captured by photographer Joe Rosenthal in [Raising the Flag on Iwo Jima][5] that was taken during World War II.

 Situated close by is the [Netherlands Carillon][6], a gift from the people of the Netherlands thanking the US for its aid during and after World War II — very European in flavour.